netidx/netidx-book/src/tools/publisher.md

 e.g. `WRITE|/foo/bar`

 enables writing to `/foo/bar`, and publishes it as `null` if it was not already published.
-Written values will be sent to stdout in the same format as is written by subscriber.
+Each accepted write is sent to stdout as `PATH|VALUE`, where `VALUE` uses netidx's self-describing value syntax (for example `/foo/bar|u32:42`).
+This two-field write-notification format is different from the subscriber's three-field `PATH|TYPE|VALUE` output.

 If you want to publish to a path that has a `|` character in it then you must escape the `|` with `\`, e.g. `\|`.
 If you want to publish a